gmeligio/cdktf-docker-image/Readme.md

 The CDKTF CLI depends on the [Terraform CLI](https://github.com/hashicorp/terraform) as the backend for all the resources operations like deploying or destroying.

-These are the exposed binaries:
+It exposes the folowwing binaries:

 - cdktf
-- tf
+- terraform

 ## Usage